mebeim/aoc/2020/README.md

             n += 1
 ```

-Putting everything we said together, and also testing al possible arrangements
+Putting everything we said together, and also testing all possible arrangements
 of the image, this is the resulting function:

 ```python